 Amphetamines have a high potential for abuse.
 Administration of amphetamines for prolonged periods of time may lead to dependence and must be avoided.
 Particular attention should be paid to the possibility of subjects obtaining amphetamines for non-therapeutic use or distribution to others and the drugs should be prescribed and dispensed sparingly.

-Despite the potential for dependence and misuse, proponents contend that in the absence of controlled doses of prescription stimulants, or other less common pharmacological treatments, adolescents and adults with undiagnosed ADHD frequently use illicit drugs in uncontrolled doses.
+Despite the potential for dependence and misuse, proponents of ADHD medications contend that in the absence of controlled doses of prescription stimulants, or other less common pharmacological treatments, adolescents and adults with undiagnosed ADHD frequently use illicit drugs in uncontrolled doses.
 Numerous studies have found that undiagnosed and untreated ADHD significantly increases the risk of substance use disorders.
-Critics counter that these studies involve the retrospective diagnosis of a disorder which has onset in childhood and that “often stimulants become gateway drugs to illicit drugs”.
+However, these studies typically involve the retrospective diagnosis of a childhood disorder in problematic drug using adults which is then assumed to have caused problematic drug use.
+This is the equivalent of being able to bet on which horse will come last after the race has finished.

-Editor's Comments: Proponents of ADHD prescribing are arguing that the best way to prevent impulsive and hyperactive children from becoming problematic drug users, is to give them a daily amphetamine habit.
+Editor's Comments: Proponents of ADHD prescribing are arguing that the best way to prevent impulsive and hyperactive children from becoming problematic drug users is to give them a daily amphetamine habit.
 Do you believe them?
-I don't.

 The Multimodal Treatment Study for ADHD (the MTA Study) commenced in the late 1990’s compared the “benefits of multimodal and pharmacological interventions”.
 While there were several methodological limitations, notably a lack of a placebo and blind raters, the MTA Study followed a significant number of children over several years.
 The study compared intensive behavioural intervention, medication, these two treatments combined, and routine community care.